mologie/macos-disable-library-validation/README.md

 DisableLibraryValidation
 ========================

+If you are here, because you wish to fix issues with your NVIDIA web driver, please head over to [the new NVWebDriverLibValFix page](https://github.com/mologie/NVWebDriverLibValFix/releases).
+This software does more harm than good and is obsolete for fixing NVIDIA web driver issues.

 **Beware:** This software intentionally weakens the security of your Mac and may turn your machine into a fire-breathing dragon.
 You should not install it.